Labrosvel/Monitoring-and-Observability-for-Development-and-DevOps/README.md

 - Introduction to Application Monitoring
 - Introduction to Prometheus
 - Lab 2a: Monitoring in Action with Prometheus
-- Choosing the Right Application Monitoring Tool
+- Choosing the Right Application Monitoring Tool (Performance, Availability, Error, Log & UX Monitoring)
 - Introduction to Grafana
 - Lab 2b: Configuring and Visualizing Metrics with Prometheus and Grafana
 ### Monitoring Techniques